desaisb3/angular-dotnet-agentify/README.md

 # Contribute
-Help us improve by contributing some of these features:
+Help us improve by adding and contributing some of these features:
-*  Create a search bar within the user list.
+*  Create a search bar within the Users list to check for a specific acitve user.
 *  Indicate when a user leaves.
-Print "User has left the chat" within the chat window.
+Print "`Username` has left the chat" within the chat window.